Einar Axel Malmstrom: Cold War

 Malmstrom returned to the U.S. in May 1945 and was assigned as Air Inspector for the 312th Base Unit in Barksdale, Louisiana, the XIX Tactical Air Command at Biggs Field, Texas, and at Greenville, South Carolina.
 He was Deputy for Reserve Forces for the 9th Air Force until August 1949 when he entered the Air War College.
 He was then a senior Air Force instructor at the Army War College.
 He was Director of Personnel at Lockbourne Air Force Base.
 In February 1954 he was assigned to Great Falls Air Force Base in Montana, as Deputy Wing Commander of the 407th Strategic Fighter Wing.

 Death

 Malmstrom was killed in a Lockheed T-33 fighter jet crash near Great Falls Air Force Base in Montana on August 21, 1954.

+Awards and honors

 Malmstrom Air Force Base

 Great Falls Air Force Base was renamed Malmstrom Air Force Base in his honor in October 1955.